-However: you must be extremely realistic and accept that any available life insurance options you discover will be extremely limited in availability and scope.
+Still, you must be extremely realistic and accept that life insurance options will be extremely limited in availability and scope.

 If you have decided to apply for life insurance at 80, then the success of your application efforts will depend on specific, non-negotiable pre-application conditions pertaining to your life, habits and health:

-- Do you exercise regularly?
-Do you practice yoga?
-Do you take regular walks?
+Do you practice yoga or take regular walks?
 You will have to be in pretty good physical condition and very healthy, relatively speaking, for an octogenarian.
 The human body breaks down as we age.
 Most people in their 80’s, statistically speaking, will have endured some form of major surgery, like hip replacement or heart surgery, or endured some major ailment or disease.

 Make sure that you contact one of our qualified and independent insurance agents or affiliate companies via our rate finder form which you will find on this page.
 They will help you to navigate the intricacies and bureaucracies of the life insurance application process.